Winter 2023 deadline: December 1, 2023

 - Educators: consider inviting students to help you select entries.
 One teacher set up a gallery walk allowing students to see and vote on one another’s work.

 - Do not submit an entry that contains any student’s full name or school name.
 We amplify messages with first name, grade, and state only, or anonymously with grade and state.
 Take care that entries don’t contain other students’ names (e.g., as student interviews peers).
 If we cannot edit such information out, we will share the entry as is –or not use the entry.

-Note: For students under 18, parent/guardian permission is required for any entry submitted with a student’s name on it.
-Here’s a permission slip educators can use to get that parent permission, as needed.
-You can keep this form for your own records.
-You will verify that you have this permission when you upload your students’ entries.
-Here’s how one educator handled permissions via email.
+- Plan ahead: For students under 18, parent/guardian permission is required for any entry submitted with a student’s name.
+You will verify that you have this permission when you upload your students’ entries, through one of the following options:

 To be considered for a “Winning” #USvsHate message, the message also must do the following: